Humboldt Broncos bus crash: Civil

 Seventeen lawsuits have been filed following the crash.
 At least one of the suits is a class action lawsuit while others are by individual or groups of families or survivors.
 The majority of the lawsuits list the truck driver, the Saskatchewan government, the Calgary-based government, and the bus company as defendants.
-An application to certify a class action in Saskatchewan was heard April 18-29, 2022 and June 13-17, 2022.
+An application to certify a class action in Saskatchewan was heard April 18–29, 2022 and June 13–17, 2022.

 Russell and Raelene Herold, the parents of Adam Herold, filed a lawsuit on behalf of their late son.
 It names the truck driver, the trucking company, and the bus manufacturer, and asks for unspecified damages and court orders, including one that would require all buses carrying sports teams in Saskatchewan to have seat belts and other safety devices.

 Ryan Straschnitzki, a survivor of the bus crash, filed a $13.5 million lawsuit, seeking damages against the truck and bus drivers, the trucking company, the provinces of Alberta and Saskatchewan, and several others.
+The lawsuit against the provinces was found to be "legally unsound" and dismissed by the court.

 Depiction in media

+Book

 A book about the team and the crash, Humble Beginnings of the Humboldt Broncos and the 2017–2018 Team, by Barry Heath was released in October 2018.
 Heath assembled his book from previously published materials and media interviews.
 The families of the players and personnel on the bus were contacted and declined to participate, and Heath proceeded without their input.
 After the book's release, several family members, including Logan Boulet's father, Toby, and Darcy Haugen's wife, Christina, made statements asking people not to purchase the book.